 Attended Oak Hill Academy as a senior and played for coach Steve Smith • Missed two months of his senior season due to a torn meniscus in his right knee • Had surgery on Dec.
 26, 2012, and returned to action in early February • Averaged 6.7 points and 5.0 assists in 25 games for Oak Hill • Played three seasons at Gonzaga College High School in Washington, D.C., where he played for coach Steve Turner • Washington Post first-team all-Met as a sophomore and second-team as a junior • Played for the U-18 USA team in 2012 and competed in Brazil • Was the Gatorade Player of the Year in Washington, D.C., in 2011 • Also played three years of soccer and football.

-Born Nathaniel C. Britt II in Washington, D.C. • Birthday is January 13 • Son of Nathaniel and Melody Britt • Has yet to declare a major.
+Born Nathaniel C. Britt II in Washington, D.C. • Birthday is January 13 • Son of Nathaniel and Melody Britt • Majoring in management & society.